 Certification Program—

-The standards, policies, procedures, assessment instruments, and related products and activities through which individuals are publicly identified as having mastered knowledge and skills critical to successful performance in a profession, occupation, or role.
+The standards, policies, procedures, assessment instruments, and related products and activities through which individuals are publicly identified as having the knowledge and skills critical to successful performance in a profession, occupation, or role.

 Certification Requirements—

 A set of specifications for all aspects of personnel certification (e.g., eligibility to apply to enter into the certification process or policies around examination administration, security, and recertification requirements).